FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/console.md

 ```
 ### **revokeUserTableManager**

-Run revokeUserTableManager to revoke the account's writting permission from the user table.
+Run revokeUserTableManager to revoke the account's writing permission from the user table.

 parameter:

 - table name
 - account address